 Combine the pumpkin puree, eggs, sugar and oil in a large bowl and whisk everything together until combined.

 In a separate bowl whisk together all the dry ingredients (the flour, baking soda, spices and salt) and then dump the dry ingredients into the wet ingredients.

 Using a rubber spatula or a wooden spoon, combine the wet and dry ingredients until they're just combined and the flour just disappears.

 Spoon the mixture evenly into the 12 muffin cups lined with paper liners until all the batter is distributed evenly.

 Bake the cupcakes at 350 degrees for about 20 minutes, or until a toothpick inserted into the middle of one of the cupcakes comes out clean.

-When they're done they’ll be nice and puffy and a gorgeous brown colour.
+When they're done, the pumpkin spice cupcakes will be nice and puffy, with a gorgeous brown colour.